tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/addupdate-or-delete-documents.md

   api-key: [admin key]
 ```

-> [!NOTE]
-> For supported Azure data sources, [indexers](https://docs.microsoft.com/azure/search/search-indexer-overview) offer a simpler way to add and update documents.
+For supported Azure data sources, [indexers](https://docs.microsoft.com/azure/search/search-indexer-overview) offer a simpler alternative for adding and updating documents.
 For more information, see [Indexer operations](indexer-operations.md).

 ## URI Parameters